-All inquiries and requests for registration forms, lists of standard residencies, and specialty credentials packets should be made to the ACVIM office.
+Registration forms, lists of standard residencies, and specialty credentials packets are available from the ACVIM website or by request from the ACVIM office.
 Candidate applications and credentials packages should be mailed directly to the ACVIM office.
 Residents are encouraged to contact the Residency Training Committee to assure that their program is in compliance with the ACVIM, Specialty of Oncology requirements.